hdelva/preprocess_routable_tiles/README.md

 * Profile-based: Given a vehicle profile in the OpenPlanner Team's vehicle profile vocabulary (currently available at http://hdelva.be/profile/ns/profile.html), discard all ways and nodes that the vehicle has no access to.
 For example, cars have no access to dedicated cycling paths.
 * Transit-based: Not to be confused with public transit, this transformation determines which ways and nodes are necessary to traverse a tile – and discards all others.
+* Binary-based: Store a weighted edge graph as a binary (protobuf) file.
+The first thing route planners have to do when using the original RDF data is parse it, and align it with a routing profile.
+This step is costly because RDF data is conceptually free-form, which forces the parsing to be schemaless.
+In turn, this means that the data has to be parsed into a map (e.g., a HashMap), instead of a compact and efficient `struct`.
+The resulting edge graph does have a strict structure however, which means it can be stored -- and parsed -- more efficiently.
+The downside of this approach is that the resulting data only makes sense if the routing profile is fixed as well, as even small changes in the profile can no longer be propagated into the edge graph anymore.

-* Contraction-based: Not all nodes on a way are relevant for route planning; many of them are there for visualization purposes (e.g., to describe the curvature of the street).
+An additional, fourth, transformation is implemented but currently hidden.
+Not all nodes on a way are relevant for route planning; many of them are there for visualization purposes (e.g., to describe the curvature of the street).
 These nodes can be discarded, as long as the distances between the remaining nodes are published as well.
+The resulting data can be used for route planning and even navigation instructions, but cannot be visualized on an existing map anymore as the curvature of the roads is lost.
+As a result, this transformation does not really meet our requirements of building _reusable_ preprocessed road network data.

 ## Installation